planet-os/notebooks/aws/era5-pds.md

 The dataset provides all essential atmospheric meteorological parameters like, but not limited to, air temperature, pressure and wind at different altitudes, along with surface parameters like rainfall, soil moisture content and sea parameters like sea-surface temperature and wave height.
 ERA5 provides data at a considerably higher spatial and temporal resolution than its legacy counterpart ERA-Interim.
 ERA5 consists of high resolution version with 31 km horizontal resolution, and a reduced resolution ensemble version with 10 members.

 Data is currently available starting 1979 and is updated monthly.
-As ECMWF is moving towards more frequent data updates, the PlanetOS team will work to match the data refresh with the ECMWF source.
+As ECMWF is moving towards more frequent data updates, the Intertrust team will work to match the data refresh with the ECMWF source.

 ## Overview